 Well, on the chart below you can see if that is true for yourself in the case of natural gas for the past 5 years.

 You can calculate natural gas’ 1 month return from its price today and its price 30 days ago.
 You can also do the same calculation for yesterday and gas’ price 31 days ago etc. If you do this calculation for each days, you will get a curve of natural gas’ 1 month yield.
 The same applies to other yield periods from three months to five ears.

 This chart shows each yield curve in the past 5 years.
 It helps you to highlight how stable profits were.

-*charts have been created by using Chartoasis Sesame.
+*charts are updated monthly, and they have been created by using Chartoasis Sesame.
 If you feel like analyzing natural gas’ historical prices, you can do that for free at www.chartoasis.com/sesame .